thevalencyproject/valency-network/sync/sync.md

 4. Dynamically reducing the wait threshold based on various network statistics - this would decrease network latency and increase network efficiency.
 5. Algorithm optimization (block selection, string conversion, etc.) - this will increase efficiency and reduce network latency.

 Nodes: Act as both a server and client, acting as a server to fulfill requests, and acting as a client to send requests to other nodes.
+Blockchain Syncing Port: 8080, Known Nodes Syncing Port: 8081, Active Nodes Syncing Port: 8082.

 Clients: Act as a client, only sending requests to the nodes
 <br><br>